orionjs/orioncms/core/config/README.md

 ```

 - ```name``` **String**.
 This is the name of the variable.
 When you want to access the value of the variable you have to
 use the **name**.

 - ```category``` **String**.
 The only purpose of the category is to
-organize the variables in the admin.
+organize the variables in the admin panel.

 ***Options***